sahara6887/Bloodpoint-Farming-Macros/README.md

 - Re-enables if the user readies up again.

 ### Tally
-- Screenshots BP, Scoreboard, Emblems, XP, etc. during the Tally screen and saves to `%userprofile%\Pictures\dbd-matches\`.
+- Captures BP, Scoreboard, Emblems, XP, etc. during the Tally screen and saves a screenshot to `%userprofile%\Pictures\dbd-matches\`.
-- Clicks the CONTINUE button (optionally).
-- Keeps newest 300 screenshots (~100 MB)
+- Keeps newest 300 screenshots
 - <details>
   <summary>Screenshot</summary>
   <img src="assets/tally.jpg" alt="Sample image of tally screen produced by the macro" width="600"/>
   </details>

+### Tally Continue
+- Does everything that [Tally](#Tally) does, but also...
+- Clicks the CONTINUE button.

 ### Space Spam
 - Spams space bar events while the actual space bar is held down.